dracoblue.net

 That's why I sticked to the rule to put strings within single quote and do not escape those question marks at all.

-In javascript, mysql, node.js by
+In JavaScript, mysql, node.JS by

-@ 21 Mar 2010, Comments at Reddit & Hackernews
+@ 2010-03-21, Comments at Reddit & Hackernews